 Opportunities exist in a wide range of research areas including, but not limited to:

-Students participating in this four-year program will be advised and funded by individuals from both OSU and PNNL.
+Students participating in this four-year program will be advised and funded from both OSU and PNNL.
+Prior to submitting any application materials, students and their nominators must have written confirmation that the OSU major professor and the specific PNNL scientist are both committed to the collaboration.

 For years 1 and 2 of the DGRP, students will be appointed to an assistantship determined, administered, and funded by OSU, namely through departmental or faculty grants.
 The assistantship will provide tuition (a minimum of 12 credits in fall, winter, spring quarters plus 3 credits for summer terms), stipend, health insurance benefits, and additional support to cover mandatory OSU fees.
 During this two-year period of support students are expected to complete all or the majority of the coursework toward their doctorate.